-Fig. 20.
-Later instar immature Japanese beetle grub.
-Photo: S. Hesler Drosophila Fruit flies are fairly tolerant of this type of feeding at this time of the season.
-The exact amount is hard to nail down but it seems that up to 15 or 20% leaf damage has little impact on yield parameters.
-Note, though, that the actual impact of leaf feeding will depend on a number of factors including health and size of the vine and the cultivar.
-Moreover, if it is a high value cultivar then the economic injury level will be lower compared to a lower value cultivar.
-Young vines may be particularly vulnerable in that they have fewer reserves to draw upon to recover from damage.
-You should make a special effort to regularly monitor vines inside growth tubes for Japanese beetles and apply insecticides directly into the tubes if treatment iswarranted.
-Grape cultivars do seem to vary in resistance to foliar feeding by Japanese beetle adults.
-Thick leaved native cultivars are the most resistant followed by hybrids and then V. vinifera.
 There are several insecticides labeled for use against Japanese beetles on grapevines.
 These all are roughly similar in efficacy but they do vary in impact of beneficial arthropods like predatory mites.
 Also keep in mind that the adults are very mobile and can re-colonize a vineyard block after being treated with an insecticide.
 Regular monitoring of the situation is recommended.

+Drosophila Fruit flies

 Drosophila fruit flies (or vinegar flies) have generally been thought of more as a pest or nuisance in wine cellars but not so much as pests in vineyards.
 However, we now know that several species of vinegar flies can contribute to sour rot in wine grapes (see Fig. 21) for susceptible cultivars, especially when favorable environmental conditions exist.
 Favorable weather conditions include above average temperatures and precipitation after verasion.
-As you know, 2021 was a bad sour rot year in the eastern US.
-Not coincidently, 2021 had above average precipitation in August and September.
-In Geneva, we had over 3 inches of rain in mid-August along with above average temperatures (see Fig 22).
-We observed sour rot symptoms in our research planting of Vignoles at AgriTech Immediately after this 3 inch rain event.
-Drosophila fruit flies contribute to sour rot in two ways: by spreading microorganisms that help cause sour rot (acetic acid bacteria and yeast) and the activity of the larval stage exacerbates symptoms.
-The most common species of vinegar fly found associated with sour rot is Drosophila melanogaster but the relatively new invasive vinegar fly Spotted Wing Drosophila (SWD) (also known as Drosophila suzukii) also directly contributes but also may facilitate activity of D. melanogaster.
-Both species can become very abundant in the environment close to harvest.
-For more information on sour rot and the role of vinegar flies see cornell.edu/sites/grapesandwine.cals.cornell.edu/files/shared/ Research%20Focus%202017-3.pdf).
+As you know, 2021 and 2018 were bad sour rot years in the eastern US.
+Not coincidently, both years we had above average precipitation in August and September as well as somewhat above average temperatures.
+In Geneva, we had over 3 inches of rain in mid-August in 2021 (see Fig 22).
+Last year (2022) was drier compared to 2021 and 2018 and we did not observe as much of an issue with sour rot.

+Vinegar flies contribute to sour rot in two ways: by spreading microorganisms that help cause sour rot (acetic acid bacteria and yeast) and the activity of the larval stage exacerbates symptoms.
+The most common species of vinegar fly found associated with sour rot is Drosophila melanogaster but the relatively new invasive vinegar fly Spotted Wing Drosophila (SWD) (also known as Drosophila suzukii) also directly contributes.
+Both species can become very abundant close to harvest.

+Another important risk factor for sour rot is damage to fruit.
+We have both observational data and experimental

+Fig. 20.
+Later instar immature Japanese beetle grub.
+Photo: S. Hesler

+Fig. 22.
+Average temperatures and precipitation in 2021 at Geneva AgriTech along with 10 year averages (2011-2021). data showing that berry damage by insects such as yellowjackets or bird pecks and possibly grape berry moth (more work needed on berry moth), in the presence of vinegar flies, exacerbates sour rot, especially when weather conditions favor sour rot.
+Hence, minimizing berry damage after veraison is very important.
+We plan to start new research in 2023 looking at different ways of reducing damage by yellowjackets and infestations by vinegar flies including exclusion netting, repellents, and insecticides, including biologicals.